SteveEwell/python-ldap-filter/extras/README.md

 Filter.parse(input)
 ```

-If an invalid LDAP filter string is passed to `Filter.parse(input)` a `ParseError` exception will be thrown.
+If an invalid LDAP filter string is passed a `ParseError` exception will be thrown.

 ``` python
 from ldap_filter import Filter, ParseError